 For parents with toddlers or young kids growing up, then your phone and TV bills will be a massive issue.
 It’s not so much a problem when your children are babies, as they’re too young to know about streaming movies, playing online games, and just generally being on the internet.
 As such, this is the perfect time to try and save a lot of money on these bills.
 I have one simple tip here; pay for what you need!

 You see, loads of internet providers will offer different tariffs and services for you to choose from.
 If you look on Optimum.com for more information, you’ll see what I mean.
-There are options that give you different internet speeds of different prices.
+There are options that give you different internet speeds at different prices.
 The faster the internet, the more you’ll pay.
 When you have a baby, you can save money on your internet for a good year and a bit by purchasing a slower tariff.
 Is there any need to have a super quick internet speed if only you and your partner use it, and none of you are big streamers or downloaders?
 No!
 You’ll waste so much money, so save it now!
 Then, as your kids get older and they use the internet more, you can upgrade while still only paying for what you need.
 Also, make sure you compare providers to find the best and cheapest offers.
+You can do a Speed-test on your internet to see how fast it is going, and if you are paying too much for the speed it is currently at.

 The same goes for your TV bill as well; pay for what you need.
 Does your family watch any sports on TV?
-If not, don’t bother buying a package that includes the sports channels!
+If not, don’t bother buying a package that includes sports channels!
+You can find cheap cable TV and internet packages without them that will save you loads of money!
 I say get the cheapest package possible and just add things to it when you need them.
 These days, with things like Netflix and other streaming services, kids don’t really watch conventional TV as often.

 Doing all these things will slash your internet, phone, and TV bills in half.
 This saves a lot of money every month, and reduces the cost of raising children.